-- 19.1 Leave without pay will be granted for the following reasons:
+19.1 Leave without pay will be granted for the following reasons:

 - A. Family and Medical Leave (Article 15);

 - B. Compensable work-related injury or illness leave (Article 16);

 - C. Military leave;

 - D. Cyclic employment;

 - E. Volunteer firefighting leave;

 - F. Military family leave;

-- G. Domestic violence leave;
+- G. Domestic violence leave; or

-- H. Legislative service leave;

-- I. Health Emergency Labor Standards Act leave; or

-- J. Leave for holidays for a reason of faith or conscience in accordance with Article 10.5.
+- H. Leave for holidays for a reason of faith or conscience in accordance with Article 10.5.

 - 19.2 Leave without pay may be granted for the following reasons:

 - A. Educational leave;

 - B. Child or elder care emergencies;

 - C. Governmental service leave;

-- D. Citizen volunteer or community service leave; - E. Conditions applicable for leave with pay; - F. Union Activities (Article 40); - G. Formal collective bargaining leave; - H. To accept a temporary exempt position appointment with the Employer; or - I. As otherwise provided for in this Agreement.
+- D. Citizen volunteer or community service leave;

+- E. Conditions applicable for leave with pay;

+- F. Union Activities (Article 40);

+- G. Formal collective bargaining leave;

+- H. To accept a temporary exempt position appointment with the Employer; or

+- I. As otherwise provided for in this Agreement.